jay-uChicago/virtual_yoga_trainer_ios/README.md

-## A simple mobile app that does Yoga Pose Detection
+## A Simple Mobile App that does Yoga Pose Detection
 An ios application that detects 8 yoga poses with a Tensorflow model.

 ## Demo: